attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 We want to clarify that we are talking about solo miners and mining pools receiving block rewards directly from the blockchain, not pool miners getting payouts.
 Getting paid out to a shielded address is very good for privacy!
-Everything here is specific to Shielded Coinbase, and miners who are getting payouts to zaddrs all good.
+Everything here is specific to Shielded Coinbase.
+Pooled miners who are getting payouts to zaddrs do not need to take any action.
 Those payouts do not expose their addresses publicly, unlike Shielded Coinbase.

 ## Conclusions